Yamavu/PicoMite_User_Manual/src/command/.wip/clear.md

-## CLEAR
+### CLEAR

-Delete all variables and recover the memory used by them.See ERASE for deleting specific array variables.
+ Delete all variables and recover the memory used by them.
+See ERASE for deleting specific array variables.